EHMC 2026 Conference Programme

 Dr Steven Howard, University of Alabama at Birmingham, United States - Strengthening evidence-informed policy development in primary care: insights from a Europe-wide participatory approach (ID 445)

-Ms Irina Cucu, Babeș-Bolyai University, Romania
+Ms Mara Bumbu, Babeș-Bolyai University, Romania

 The following papers will be presented: